NitinSaroha2910/power-bi-sales-insights/README.md

 ---

+- SQL dataset provided as a `.sql` dump file containing sales transactions, customers, products, and market data.
+- - Data imported into MySQL for querying and analysis before visualization in Power BI.

+---

 ## 🔎 Data Analysis Approach
 - Performed sales analysis using SQL to evaluate revenue trends, customer count, and market-wise performance.
 - Joined multiple tables (transactions, date, customers, products, markets) to enable time-based and dimensional analysis.